 It’s finally fall, and for many people that means deer season!
-My home state of South Carolina has a very long deer season – the longest in the country, as a matter of fact.
+My home state of South Carolina has a very long deer season.
 I’ve seen farm raised venison at the grocery store before, but it’s typically pretty easy to land yourself some deer meet from a friend, coworker, or neighbor (especially by the end of the season when freezers are getting full!).
 I think venison is delicious, but you can’t just sub it into every ground beef recipe.
 Deer meat is naturally very low fat, which means it’s easy to dry the meat out.
 (It also means it’s really healthy!)
 Moist recipes are wonderful for ground venison, which is why I decided to create a venison picadillo.
 In case you don’t know, picadillo is a popular Latin American dish made in Spanish-speaking areas throughout the New World.
 It’s sort of like hash, only more exciting.
 You can, of course, use ground beef instead of ground deer – please don’t let a lack of venison deter you from making this delicious meal!
 Venison is simply my take on the classic.
 People usually use beef or substitute turkey, but you could use a meat-substitute protein, if you’d prefer.

 Picadillo goes well with rice and tostones, so make sure to pick up a plantain while you’re out grocery shopping!
 In case you aren’t aware, tostones are twice-fried green plantains and are sort of like the Latin equivalent of French fries or potato chips, only way more awesome and easy to make at home.